After this list, check out the season 2 rankings.

 Episode 2: The Weirdo on Maple Street.
 4 stars.
 The kids’ most iconic scene is their prepubescent horror at a girl who almost gets naked in front of them.
 Mike handles himself with the decorum fitting his leadership role, but the reactions of Lucas and Dustin are downright hilarious.
 (Lucas: “Do you think she slept naked??”
 Dustin: indignantly mimicks her taking off her dress.)
 The other thread to this episode is the party at Steve’s house, in which Nancy loses her virginity.
 I wasn’t a fan of Nancy at this stage, and certainly not Steve; their characters are annoying in the worst way of teens.
 But the later episodes pay this off incredibly well, so it turns out to be a good foundation.
 By the final episode, Nancy and Steve have become likeable precisely for how the horrific events force them to move beyond their hollow concerns for high school popularity and sexual esteem.

 Episode 7: The Bathtub.
 4 stars.
 The road-chase prologue is the best part: it begins on a tender moment, with Mike telling El how nice it is that she’s back home, only to leave home immediately as fugitives; the road chase is intense, and El delivers her most spectacular feat of the series when she flips the van; it ends on a perfect reconciliation between Lucas and El/Mike.
-The rest of the episodes is somewhat underwhelming, centering around the plot of getting El in the bathtub to locate Barbara (dead) and Will (alive).
+The rest of the episode is somewhat underwhelming, centering around the plot of getting El in the bathtub to locate Barbara (dead) and Will (alive).
 I think it’s the way the three groups of characters — Hopper and Joyce, Jonathan and Nancy, the four kids — finally come together.
 These characters are at their best when they’re facing challenges on their own, especially the kids and teens who have to transcend themselves.
 Here they are just gathered around El so she can get the information they need.
 The Bathtub is still very good, but it’s a pause after the fury of The Monster and a calm before the storm of The Upside Down.